shivasiddharth/Miniature-Digital-Photo-Frame/README.md

 # Miniature-Digital-Photo-Frame
 Pocket sized digital photo frame

 ## Build instructions
 1. Materials Required
 I. Hardware requirements:
 Adafruit 1.44” TFT display
-Wemos D1 Mini (you could use other ardunio based boards) Jumper wires (if you do not want to print a PCB) General purpose PCB (once again if you do not want to print a PCB) II.
+Wemos D1 Mini (you could use other ardunio based boards)
+Jumper wires (if you do not want to print a PCB)
+General purpose PCB (once again if you do not want to print a PCB)

+II.
 Software requirements:

-The code has been tested and found to be working with the following versions of software
+The code has been tested and found to be working with the following versions of software.
 Arduino IDE – 1.8.13
 Fastone image resizer
 Fritzing – Any version